adrianpk/clio/docs/gallery/content.md

 ## Content List

 The main view for listing all the content available in the system.
+Soon, the listed results will be paginated to avoid long scrolls.

 ![Content List](../img/list-content.png)